When I’m Using Cannabis Daily, My Crohn’s is in FULL REMISSION

 I had my second bowel resectioning surgery in 2000.
 They removed around 6 inches of small intestine.
 After that, I stayed on pain management for many years with my doses steadily rising to match my tolerance.

 When my mom passed in 2003 of cancer, my addiction spiraled out of control.
 I really lived my life just thinking about pills, counting pill, taking pills.
 They controlled everything.
 Finally, I accidentally overdosed.
-A friend found me and I woke up in ER, being treated like a criminal by hospital staff.
+A friend found me.
+I woke up in ER, only to have the hospital staff treat me like a criminal.
 It was awful.

 The Doctor Dropped Me